 Dynamo [17] uses metabolic labeling to facilitate the study of transcriptional dynamics.
 It observes transcriptional dynamics in real time, enabling the estimation of RNA velocity and kinetic parameters on an absolute time scale.
 Dynamo fits trajectories using nonlinear regression based on experimentally measured cell time, rather than employing an EM framework that treats cell time as a latent variable for joint inference.
 By incorporating real-time developmental information, this method allows for more accurate extrapolation of cell states across time and improves the biological interpretability of inferred dynamics.
 As a result, RNA velocity estimates and kinetic parameters are expressed in absolute temporal units, providing a more faithful reconstruction of dynamic transcriptional processes across cells.

-A variational autoencoder (VAE) is a generative model that leverage the principles of Bayesian inference to learn the distribution of input data and generate new samples. veloVI [18] implements a VAE framework for RNA velocity estimation serving as an alternative to EM framework.
-This model encodes the unspliced and spliced abundances into a latent cell representation, which further encodes gene-specific latent transcriptional state assignment and latent time for each cell.
+As an alternative to EM-based approaches, veloVI [18] implements a variational autoencoder (VAE) framework for RNA velocity estimation.
+A VAE is a generative model that leverages the principles of Bayesian inference to learn the distribution of input data and generate new samples.
+In this context, veloVI encodes the unspliced and spliced abundances into a latent cell representation, which further encodes gene-specific latent transcriptional state assignment and latent time for each cell.
 A transcriptional ODE with a similar formulation of scVelo is utilized to reconstruct the input unspliced and spliced matrices by adopting learnt latent transcriptional state and time.
 The reconstruction process can be interpreted as mapping observed cell states onto a cell-shared trajectory, with latent time anchoring each cell’s position along that trajectory.
 This mechanism conceptually aligns with the notion of the maximization step in EM methods (Figure 2C).
 By leveraging a variational inference framework, veloVI enables RNA velocity to be modeled as a posterior predictive distribution, thus allowing for explicit quantification of uncertainty in both latent variables and velocity estimates.
 Furthermore, this model can be extended to capture cell-specific transcription rates by introducing an inhomogeneity term, allowing transcription rates to vary dynamically over time and better capture complex transcriptional processes.

 VeloVAE [19] applies a similar VAE framework, whereas it models cell-specific transcription rates through lineage-dependent ODEs.
 This model first encodes a gene-shared latent time and latent cell state for each cell.
 A neural network is then used to infer adjustments to transcription rates based on each cell’s latent state, leveraging the biological intuition that nearby cells in the latent space tend to exhibit similar transcriptional kinetics [52].
 Consequently, mRNA abundances are reconstructed based on the transcriptional dynamic ODEs in a similar manner as veloVI.
 However, since transcription rates are cell-specific, each cell effectively follows its own dynamic trajectory in phase space (Figure 2D).
 In addition, VeloVAE can be further extended to include a branching ODE system, allowing the model to infer lineage bifurcations and learn cell type–specific kinetic parameters across distinct developmental paths.